nchan315/Music_Theory_Interval_Trainer/README.md

 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by...
+- You can generate the first required action related to adding Xs to a Y by typing the interval you want to add or remove in the correct box
-- You can generate the second required action related to adding Xs to a Y by...
+- You can generate the second required action related to adding Xs to a Y by pressing the "Add all" or "Remove all" button
 - You can locate my visual component by the loading screen before the menu
 - You can save the state of my application by pressing the "Save" button
 - You can reload the state of my application by pressing the "Load" button